kloben/fitbit-locale-helper/README.md

 # Fitbit locale helper

-The goal of this library is to make easier the localization of Fitbit apps & clockfaces by generating .po files instead of bundling all languages [More info](https://dev.fitbit.com/build/guides/localization/)
+The goal of this library is to make easier the localization of Fitbit apps & clockfaces by generating .po files instead of bundling all languages [Fitbit Guide](https://dev.fitbit.com/build/guides/localization/)

 ## Features